pivotal-cf/docs-pks/oidc-provider.hbs.md

   </tr>
 </table>

-When you activate UAA as your OIDC provider, existing TKGI-provisioned clusters are upgraded to use OIDC.
+When you activate UAA as your OIDC provider, existing {{ vars.product_short }}-provisioned clusters are upgraded to use OIDC.
 This invalidates your kubeconfig files.
 You must regenerate the files for all existing clusters.